-The Ankole-Watusi big-horned African cow is a striking animals that has extremely long and elegant horns.
-The horns for these big-horned cows are imported into Vietnam where a lot of home decor objects and jewelry is manufactured.
+The Ankole-Watusi big-horned African cow is a striking animal that has extremely long and elegant horns.
+The horns for these big-horned cows are imported into Vietnam, where a lot of home decor objects and jewelry is manufactured.

-The Ankole-Watusi big-horn African cow is a medium-size cattle that have very longhorns.
+The Ankole-Watusi big-horn African cow is a medium-sized cattle that has very longhorns.
 These cows are found mainly in Africa.
-The cow is not an endangered species so cows are sold as meat and the horns are then also sold to make home decor and jewelry items.
+The cow is not an endangered species, so cows are sold as meat, and the horns are also sold to make home decor and jewelry items.
 This ensures that every part of the cow is somehow used and nothing goes to waste.

 The Ankole-Watusi big-horned cow is considered an important domesticated animal in many parts of Africa.
-The cattle also has a very interesting history.
+The cattle also have a very interesting history.

 What is the Ankole-Watusi Big-horned Cow?

-The Ankoloe-Watusi big-horned cow is as the name implies, a medium-size cow that has two very large diameter horns on the top of its head.
-These cows are many times called African longhorn cows as they can be mainly found in Africa.
+The Ankoloe-Watusi big-horned cow is, as the name implies, a medium-sized cow that has two very large diameter horns on the top of its head.
+These cows are often called African longhorn cows as they can be mainly found in Africa.

 History of the Ankole-Watusi Big-horned Cow

-The long-horned cow was first known to be in Egypt as early as 4000 B.C.
+The long-horned cow was first known in Egypt as early as 4000 B.C.
 You can see pictographs of the cows in some of the ancient Egyptian pyramids.
-Slowly over a period of 2,000 years, this cattle started to migrate south to African from the Egyptian Nile area.
+Slowly, over a period of 2,000 years, these cattle started to migrate south to Africa from the Egyptian Nile area.

 By 2,000 BC some other cattle (Longhorn Zebu) from Pakistan and India also reached Africa and this breed of cattle was interbred with the Egyptian cattle.
 This produced a new breed of African cattle which is known today as the Ankole-Watusi big-horned cow.

-This cattle has been interbred for centuries, so there are variations of the cows in diferent parts of Africa.
-In Uganda the Nikole’s tribe called their cattle as Ankole and in Rwanda and Burundi they call it Watusi.
-So hence the name Ankole-Watusi as a combination of both names.
+These cattle have been interbred for centuries, so there are variations of the cows in different parts of Africa.
+In Uganda, the Nikole tribe called their cattle Ankole; in Rwanda and Burundi, they call it Watusi.
+Hence, the name Ankole-Watusi is a combination of both names.

 The Sacred Ankole-Watusi Cow

-Traditionally the Ankole-Watusi big-horned cow was considered to be a sacred animal.
-The cows supplied some milk to the owners, but their milk output is said to be very little compared to other brands of cattle.
-For some time the cows were rarely killed for their meat though their meat is said to be a lower fat content than some other cow meat.
+Traditionally, the Ankole-Watusi big-horned cow was considered to be a sacred animal.
+The cows supplied some milk to the owners, but their milk output was very little compared to other cattle brands.
+For some time, the cows were rarely killed for their meat, though their meat is said to have a lower fat content than some other cow meat.

-Because of their appearance with the longhorns, some Ankole-Watusi cattle was exported from Africa to zoos and game parks around the world.
-Most notably were the zoos and game parks in Germany,.
-Sweden and England in who imported the cattle in the late 19th and early 20th century.
+Because of their appearance with the longhorns, some Ankole-Watusi cattle were exported from Africa to zoos and game parks worldwide.
+Most notable were the zoos and game parks in Germany,.
+Sweden and England imported the cattle in the late 19th and early 20th century.

 Fun Facts About the Ankole- Watusi Big-horn Cows